 FREQUENTLY ASKED QUESTIONS

-We source our fruits from a local supplier in Vancouver who sourced ethically through farmers around the world who practice organic methods and give back to their local communities.
+Our fruits are provided from a local supplier in Vancouver.
+They have sourced the fruit ethically from select farmers around the world who practice organic methods and give back to their local communities.

-It’s recommended to start with a smaller dose for your first time and then increase the amount of consumption as you feel suitable for your needs and body.
+We recommend you start with a smaller dose for your first time, and then increase the amount of consumption as you feel suitable for your needs and body.

-A good dose to begin with is 2.5mg of THC and see how you feel after an hour.
-If you don’t feel the effects within 15 to 30 minutes, dose yourself with another 2.5mg of THC and slowly increase your dosage to your desired effect.
+A good dose to begin with is 2.5mg of THC.
+If you don’t feel the effects within 15 to 30 minutes, dose yourself with another 2.5mg of THC, and slowly increase the dosage to your desired effect.

 Terpenes are organic compounds found in fruits, vegetables and plants that give aroma and flavour.
 Its unique distinctive scents may help modify and/or alter your experience when ingested with THC.